adrianghub/java-book/src/pages/collection-interface-2/index.md

 `List<String> library = new ArrayList<>();`

-where the variable's type is List, not ArrayList.
-As you remember, List is an interface.
+where the variable's type is `List`, not `ArrayList`.
+As you remember, `List` is an interface.
 If the type of the variable is interface, it means that you can assign to it an object of any class that implements that interface.
 The latter writing method is better and more often used in real programming.

 ## Retreving data stored in a collection of the ArrayList type

 How can we operate on the data stored in the collection?
 First, let's think about reading the data.
-As mentioned earlier, we can refer to collection objects using the get (int index) method, giving the number (index) of the collection element as an argument.
+As mentioned earlier, we can refer to collection objects using the `get (int index)` method, giving the number (index) of the collection element as an argument.

 Let's modify the program so that after filling the collection, all its contents will be displayed in the console.

 We'll use a for loop for this.
 With this loop we will go through all the elements of the collection and display each of them.
-We will use the fact that we know the size of the collection - the size () method tells us about it.
+We will use the fact that we know the size of the collection - the `size ()` method tells us about it.
 We'll use it in the loop condition to see if we've reached the end of the collection while rendering.
 Take a look at the code below:

 ```java
 import java.util.*;